ioskit/ioskit.github.io/_kits/GameKit.md

 * Features that were added in iOS 7 are available on OS X 10.10, making it easier to use these features in a cross-platform game.
 * The new `GKSavedGame` class and new methods in `GKLocalPlayer` make it easy to save and restore a user’s progress.
 The data is stored on iCloud; GameKit does the necessary work to synchronize the files between the device and iCloud.
 * Methods and properties that use player identifier strings are now deprecated.
 Instead, use GKPlayer objects to identify players.
 Replacement properties and methods have been added that take `GKPlayer` objects.

+### iOS 7

+Game Center includes the following improvements:

+* Turn-based matches now support a new feature known as exchanges.
+Exchanges let players initiate actions with other players, even when it is not their turn.
+You can use this feature to implement simultaneous turns, player chats, and trading between players.
+* The limit on per-app leaderboards has been raised from 25 to 100.
+You can also organize your leaderboards using a GKLeaderboardSet object, which increases the limit to 500.
+* You can add conditions to challenges that define when the challenge has been met.
+For example, a challenge to beat a time in a driving game might stipulate that other players must use the same vehicle.
+* The framework has improved its authentication support and added other features to prevent cheating.